jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/USBFS/USB_Device/dev_firmware_update/readme.txt

   The DFU principle is particularly well suited to USBFS applications that need to be reprogrammed in the field.

+  The supported memorys of this example are the internal flash memory, the external nand flash memory and the external nor flash memory.

-  To test the demo, you need a configuration hex image or bin image .
-The hex image and the bin image should set application address at 0x8004000.
-You can refer to "../Utilities/Binary/DFU_Images" folder and use the hex images and bin images in it.
+  To test the demo, the internal flash is used as an example:

+  Step 1: User need a configuration hex image or bin image.
+The hex image and the bin image should set application address at APP_LOADED_ADDR in the internal flash memory.

-  You need install the corresponding GD DFU Driver with your PC operation system.
+  Step 2: User need install the corresponding GD DFU Driver with your PC operation system.

-  Once the configuration *.hex image is generated, it can be downloaded into internal flash memory using the GD tool "GD MCU DFU Tool" available for download from www.gd32mcu.com.
+  Step 3: Once the configuration *.hex image is generated, it can be downloaded into the internal flash memory or the external falsh memory using the GD tool "GD32 MCU DFUEx Tool " available for download from http://www.gd32mcu.com/cn/download.

-  The GD tool "GD MCU DFU Tool" also can operate the option Byte.
+  The GD tool "GD32AllInOneProgrammer" can operate the option Byte in the internal flash.

-  The supported memory for this example is the internal flash memory, you can also add a new memory interface if you have external memory.
+  Step 4: After each device reset, hold down the TAMPER key on the GD32C103V-EVAL board into app routine in the internal flash.